davult/rune/README.md

-# Rune
+# Runes

-* Rune it's an application to write 'The Flames of Arcane' runes and test them o/
+* Rune it's an application to write ebooks and read them o/